mnegabriel/learning-typescript/README.md

 # learning-typescript
-First classes to lear this amazing tool called typescript
+First classes to learn this amazing tool called typescript